SabirYoung/SabirYoung/README.md

 - 👋 Hi, I’m @SabirYoung
 - 👀 I’m interested in machine learning
-- 🌱 I’m currently learning c++
+- 🌱 I’m currently learning C++
-- 💞️ I’m looking to collaborate on porjects
+- 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me sabiryoung2015@gmail.com

 <!---